Jacobi-type algorithms for homogeneous polynomial optimization on Stiefel manifolds with applications to tensor approximations: Jacobi-G algorithm on the unitary group

-\end{remark} \begin{remark} For real case, according to the proof of \cref{le:global ieq-complex-general}, in fact, we see that if the elementary function can be always expressed as a quadratic form with $\gamma\geq 1$, the global convergence can be directly obtained without any condition. \end{remark}
+In this case, according to the proof of \eqref{le:global ieq-complex-general}, we see that if the elementary function can always be expressed as a quadratic form $\vect{z}_{\alpha}^\T \matr{M}\vect{z}_{\alpha} + C$, then the global convergence of real Jacobi-G algorithm on the orthogonal group can be directly obtained without any condition. \end{remark}